-So while it’s frequently used in cooking you use a whole lot of it or see a whole lot of it in your finish dishes.
+So while it’s frequently used in cooking you use a whole lot of it or see a whole lot of it in your finished dishes.

 You can often find aniseed produced into oils powders and extracts that are used in cooking and baking.
 But again these are typically used in small portions for whatever recipe you are cooking with the aniseed.

 What Else Can You Do With Anise Seed?